Saturday, August 11, 2012

 The Abacus

 The best type of abacus should have the first five beads colored differently from the next five.
-Like this or this one for $12 from Amazon.
-If you already have a Melissa & Doug abacus or one that needs 1/2 the beads, painted, here are some nontoxic paint choices to fix the problem.
+Like the Learning Resources 2-Color Desktop Abacus (LER4335).
+If you already have a Melissa & Doug abacus or one that needs 1/2 the beads painted, here are some nontoxic paint choices to fix the problem.
+(You can see the one I painted in a photo below.)

 Or you can purchase their entire program.
 Kay Ness, Jett's neurodevelopmentalist, highly recommends it.